mrochon/b2cief-upload/README.md

 ### Policy setup
 1. Download the script file and execute it in a PowerSehll console to define the two functions included in it (there may be better way of doing this but I am not yet that good at PowerShell).
 1. Store your policies in a single folder.
 (The SampleData folder on this github project was downloaded from the [starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack) for local acounts).
-2. Modify the sampleData/appSettings.json file to include the values you need to replace in the policies. (you can also use the Get-IEFSettings command below to generate this file).
+2. Optionally, modify the sampleData/appSettings.json file to include any values you need to replace in the policies (e.g. REST API urls).
+The IEF resource and proxy app ids will be retrieved automatically from your B2C tenant - no need to provide them in the settings file.

 The script will use the following string replacement rules to apply your *appSettings.json* values.